proycon/homepage/content/posts/my-cli-tools-for-text-processing/index.md

 Walter Daelemans, Jakub Zavrel, Sabine Buchholz, Sander Canisius, Gert Durieux and Peter Berck.

-Though parts of the Frog have been superseded by more recent developments in NLP, it is still a useful tool in many use-cases.
+Though parts of the Frog have been superseded by more recent advancements in NLP, it is still a useful tool in many use-cases:

 [![Frog demo](frogvideothumbnail.jpg)](https://github.com/CLARIAH/wp3-demos/blob/master/frog.gif)